dotnet/dotnet-docker/samples/host-aspnetcore-https.md

 docker run --rm -it -p 8000:80 -p 8001:443 -e ASPNETCORE_URLS="https://+;http://+" -e ASPNETCORE_HTTPS_PORT=8001 -e ASPNETCORE_Kestrel__Certificates__Default__Password="crypticpassword" -e ASPNETCORE_Kestrel__Certificates__Default__Path=\https\aspnetapp.pfx -v %USERPROFILE%\.aspnet\https:C:\https\ --user ContainerAdministrator mcr.microsoft.com/dotnet/samples:aspnetapp
 ```

 > Note: The password must match the password used for the certificate.
-The container must be run with --user ContainerAdministrator so the application has enough rights to read the certificate's private key.
+If facing a WindowsCryptographicException at the container/app startup run the container with the `--user ContainerAdministrator` flag as a workaround.
+This is a known bug and it has been [reported here](https://github.com/dotnet/runtime/issues/70386)